thelastpickle/cassandra-reaper/src/docs/content/docs/configuration/reaper_specific.md

 _**Since 2.1.0**_

-Sometimes it’s not possible for Cassandra nodes to broadcast addresses that will work for each and every client; for instance, they might broadcast private IPs because most clients are in the same network, but a particular client could be on another network and go through a router.
+Sometimes it's not possible for Cassandra nodes to broadcast addresses that will work for each and every client; for instance, they might broadcast private IPs because most clients are in the same network, but a particular client could be on another network and go through a router.
 For such cases, you can configure a custom address translator that will perform additional address translation based on configured mapping.

 ```yaml
 jmxAddressTranslator: